Every woman’s body is different. And that includes how they recover after a surgical procedure such as breast augmentation.

 Over time, under the weight of the implant and with the effects of gravity, the lower breast skin will gradually stretch to accommodate the implant, and the ‘drop and fluff’ phase occurs.
 As the implant sits in a new, lower position, the nipple will be on the most projected part of the implant and point forwards again.
 This process can typically take up to 3 months.

-Breast augmentation is a procedure that involves the placement of breast implants behind the breast to increase their size, projection, and give them a more attractive shape.
+Breast augmentation is a procedure that involves the placement of breast implants behind the breast to increase their size, projection, and give them a more fuller shape.
 As every woman’s body is different, every surgical recovery is unique and that includes the final outcome.

 Considering breast augmentation in Queensland?
 The Lotus Institute combines first-class surgical and nursing care to achieve our goal of excellence in cosmetic, plastic and laser surgery.
 Let us help you achieve the results you want to see in your body.
 Schedule an appointment today!